Refugee Resettlement during COVID-19 FAQ

 - COVID-19 has not specifically impacted housing to a large degree.
 In some parts of the U.S., pre-COVID-19 housing shortages that existed may still persist.

-- For all arriving cases, the local RA will take steps to ensure adherence to the 14-day quarantine guidelines.
+- For all arriving cases, the local RA will take steps to ensure adherence to the 14-day stay-at-home recommendations.
 As previously noted, in some locations this may mean that refugees are placed in transitional housing during the quarantine period.
-Transitional housing may include hotels, Airbnb rentals, or other types of temporary accommodations, which take into consideration safety guidelines to minimize the risk of contracting COVID-19.

 - The use of donations for refugees varies by location.
 In some locations, donations may still be used after proper disinfecting per CDC protocols.
 At this time, many local RAs are primarily using items donated pre-COVID-19 and are no longer accepting new donations.